NVIDIA/NeMo-RL/docs/guides/grpo-deepscaler.md

 Notably, we are able to achieve an average training reward of 0.65 in just 400 training steps.

 ## Evaluate the Model
 Throughout training, the checkpoints of the model will be saved to the `results` folder (specified by `checkpointing.checkpoint_dir`).
-To evaluate the model, we first need to convert the PyTorch distributed checkpoint to HuggingFace format as before.
+To evaluate the model, we first need to convert the PyTorch distributed checkpoint to Hugging Face format as before.
 Then, to evaluate on the [AIME24 benchmark](https://huggingface.co/datasets/HuggingFaceH4/aime_2024), use the following command:

 ```sh
 uv run examples/run_eval.py \
     generation.model_name=results/grpo-deepscaler-1.5b-8K/step_240/hf
 ```

-Use `generation.model_name` to specify the path to the HuggingFace checkpoint.
+Use `generation.model_name` to specify the path to the Hugging Face checkpoint.
 In addition, we use AIME24 as the validation dataset and calculate pass@1 on it throughout training.

 ## Evaluation Results
 Using the above instructions to train DeepSeek-R1-Distill-Qwen-1.5B on the DeepScaleR dataset, we can track the model's performance on the AIME24 benchmark throughout training.
 The following plot shows the evaluation metrics as training progresses: